himanshup/creatify/README.md

 Creatify is a web app for creating Spotify playlists.
 Built with React, Node.js, and Express.

-A spotify account is required to use the app.
-If you don't want to sign in, checkout the screenshots at the bottom.
+A Spotify account is required to use the app but If you don't want to sign in, there are screenshots at the bottom.

 ## Features